ingadhoc/sale/sale_ux/README.rst

 #.
 Add option in Sales settings to update prices automatically.
 #.
 Add selection field to force "Invoiced" status of a sale order, available only for admin with tec features.
 #.
 Add options in settings to allow any user as salesman (portal or internal)
 #.
-Add filter to be able to select an analytic account on sale orders with the same partner/commercial partner as the sale order.
+Allows you to create an analytical account when confirming the sale (requires activating analytic accounting)
 #.
 Add tracking to payment terms on sale orders.
 #.
 Add the field "Internal Notes" in the sales order form and the setting to allow propagating the "Internal Notes / terms & conditions" to invoices / pickings.
 #.
 Automatically refresh taxes when changing fiscal position